znuh/stm32-ACMtest/README.md

 # USB DFU Bootloader
 Several STM32 parts with builtin USB have a bootROM USB DFU bootloader for firmware programming.
 No SWD/UART connection is needed then.
 Firmware can be installed via USB - e.g. with **dfu-util**.
 This bootloader can be invoked through the *BOOT0* pin.
 It is also invoked automatically when no valid firmware resides in the flash (i.e. the first page of the flash does not have a valid **vector table**).
-This project includes two commands for reenabling the STM bootROM bootloader to accept a new firmware.
-This is done by **erasing the first flash page** to clear the vector table. **So beware - remove after development** as these commands intentionally erase part of the firmware!
+This project includes two commands for invoking the STM bootROM bootloader to accept a new firmware.

 The ROM bootloader can be reactivated
-* using the **erase_vt** command in the ACM console
+* using the **reset bl** command in the ACM console
 * by sending the string **ICANHAZBOOTLOADER** to the ACM device in a single USB paket.
 (this can be done easily with ```echo ICANHAZBOOTLOADER > /dev/ttyACMx``` on Linux - see Makefile)